 - Most problems are rarely as severe as they appear when first experienced.
 Time and changes in circumstances may make current problems seem much smaller and less important in the long run.

-- Suicide thinking is treatable.
-There are many different treatments for the problem.
+- Suicidal thoughts are treatable and there are many different treatment options available.
 Do not keep suicidal thoughts to yourself.
 Please seek help.

 - Please do not choose a desperate action to solve a temporary problem.

-- If you cannot think of solutions to your problems, it does not mean that other solutions besides suicide do not exist.
-It means that you are currently unable to see different solutions by yourself.
+- If you cannot think of solutions to your problems, it does not mean that none exist.
+It just means that you are currently unable to see all the different solutions by yourself.

 - Most people who think about suicide do so for relatively short periods of time.
 Suicidal thinking and crisis experiences are time-limited.
 Circumstances can change, feelings can be altered, and unexpected solutions can be found.
-Please do not choose to kill yourself when you have other reasons to live for.
+Please do not choose suicide.
+You have so many reasons to live.

 - Please understand that the impact of your suicide will be profound on those who love you the most.
 Your loved ones are among many reasons to live.

-- Instead of choosing to die, choose to work on solutions by obtaining professional help and guidance now.
+- Instead of choosing to suicide, choose to work on solutions by obtaining professional help and guidance now.

 Call 575.607.5689 to reach an ENMU on-call counselor.

 - National Suicide Prevention Hotline: 800-273-8255 (TALK)

 - Roosevelt County Hospital: 575.359.1800

 - On-call Counselor: 575.607.5689